SUSE/cap-terraform/aks/README.md

     ```
     - `chart_values_yaml` - filesystem location of the helm chart values yaml for deploying UAA and SCF.

-Note that external-dns needs its own config setup and cannot reuse the values already set for tenant/subscription/resourcegroup etc. Also note the adClientId/Secret in this file do not have to be the same as the client_id/client_secret in step 1 above as long as this SP has sufficient rights to create DNS records in the resource group hosting the DNS zone.
+Note that external-dns needs its own config setup and cannot reuse the values already set for tenant/subscription etc. *Also note the `resourceGroup` here is the resource group where the Azure DNS zone(s) are hosted, it's not the resource group where the cluster will be deployed*.
+The adClientId/Secret in this file do not have to be the same as the client_id/client_secret in step 1 above as long as this SP has sufficient rights to create DNS records in the resource group hosting the DNS zone.

 2. In the helm chart values yaml use the following values to allow cert-manager to generate certificates for the ingress endpoints: